When it’s Time to Give Aches & Pains the Boot: Where to Go First

 For pre- and post-surgical treatment

 For chronic pain/injury/movement & mobility problems

 Available without a referral (your PT ‘s office will work with your insurance company and doctor if one is needed for more appointments)

 Physical Therapy is not:

 Designed by your regular doctor’s office (your PT designs your treatment plan based on his/her assessment)

 The bottom line is you don’t have to live with the aches and pains that are often a part of living a busy, active life.
 By seeing a physical therapist, you can meet immediately with the health care provider who is specifically trained and specializes in the musculoskeletal system.
 S/he will assess your problem and design a custom treatment plan with you and your needs in mind.
 You’ll work directly with your PT toward gradual improvement of pain, symptoms, and help prevent recurrence.
 By skipping well-meaning friends (and strangers) online, and going right to the specialist who is trained to treat your problem, you’ll be ahead on your recovery.

 Are you ready to take charge of your aches and pains?
 Body One Physical Therapy is ready and waiting to help.
-We’re locally-owned and operated with four locations serving Central Indiana: North Indianapolis, South Indianapolis, Fishers, and Zionsville.
+We’re locally-owned and operated with three locations serving Central Indiana: North Indianapolis, Fishers, and Zionsville.
 Our team of caring, expert physical therapists works with clients of all ages and activity levels and we’re ready to help get you on the road to recovery.
 Don’t accept pain and limitations as the background noise in your life – call us today.